HazyResearch/deepdive/README.md

       return output_tuple
 ```

-TODO: Do we need to be able to take teh whole relation as an input to enable grouping, or is a simple MapReduce-like scheme good enough?
+TODO: Do we need to be able to take teh whole relation as an input to enable in-memory grouping, or is the mapreduce-like schema good enough?

 You define a Python extractor in the configuration as follows: